 Perhaps we should blame this on a naive and nationalist esprit de corps.
-Perhaps we should blame it on the insouciant je ne regrette rien style of a government deluded in its belief it can negotiate a deal better than the one we have.
+We should blame it on the insouciant je ne regrette rien style of a government deluded in the belief it can negotiate a deal better than the one it already has.

-Either way, the government’s inability to secure adequate enough trading arrangements post-Brexit brings to the fore an embarrassing irony- that by leaving the EU, Britain can never be truly ‘global’.
+Either way, the government’s inability to secure adequate trading arrangements post-Brexit brings to the fore an embarrassing irony – that by leaving the EU, Britain can never be truly ‘global’.